FreeCAD/FreeCAD-documentation/wiki/PartDesign_Body.md

 A [PartDesign Body](PartDesign_Body.md) is the base element to create solids shapes with the [PartDesign Workbench](PartDesign_Workbench.md).
 It can contain [sketches](Sketch.md), [datum objects](Datum.md), and [PartDesign Features](PartDesign_Feature.md) that help in building a [single contiguous solid](PartDesign_Body#Single_contiguous_solid.md).

-The Body provides an {{MenuCommand|Origin}} object which includes local X, Y, and Z axes, and standard planes.
+The Body provides an **Origin** object which includes local X, Y, and Z axes, and standard planes.
 These elements can be used as references to attach [sketches](Sketch.md) and [primitive objects](PartDesign_CompPrimitiveAdditive.md).

 Do not confuse the <img alt="" src=images/PartDesign_Body.svg  style="width:24px;"> [PartDesign Body](PartDesign_Body.md) with the <img alt="" src=images/Std_Part.svg  style="width:24px;"> [Std Part](Std_Part.md).
 The first one is a specific object used in the <img alt="" src=images/Workbench_PartDesign.svg  style="width:24px;"> [PartDesign Workbench](PartDesign_Workbench.md), intended to model a [single contiguous solid](PartDesign_Body#Single_contiguous_solid.md) by means of [PartDesign Features](PartDesign_Feature.md).
 The [Std Part](Std_Part.md) is a grouping object intended to create [assemblies](assembly.md); it is not used for modelling, just to arrange different objects in space.
 Multiple bodies, and other [Std Parts](Std_Part.md), can be placed inside a single [Std Part](Std_Part.md) to create a complex assembly.